ltekme/AWS-Academy-Modules-Export/README.md

 ## Useage

-1. Open the module you want to export
+1. Open the module tab of the course you want to export
-2. Open developer console and goto the consoel tab
+2. Open developer console and goto the console
 3. type in `allow pasting` to allow pasting cde into the console
 4. Copy the code above and paste it into the console